cf-convention/cf-convention.github.io/wkt-proj-4.md

 #### Lambert conformal 1SP / 2SP

 The 1SP variant corresponds to EPSG code 9801 - Lambert Conic Conformal (1SP), with CF latitude_of_projection_origin#standard_parallel and WKT scale_factor#1.
-A scale factor less than 1 means that there are 2 standard parallels (see [​http://www.remotesensing.org/geotiff/proj_list/lambert_conic_conformal_1sp.html](http://www.remotesensing.org/geotiff/proj_list/lambert_conic_conformal_1sp.html)), but it cannot be translated to the CF 1SP variant, therefore the 2SP variant should be used instead.
+A scale factor less than 1 means that there are 2 standard parallels, but it cannot be translated to the CF 1SP variant, therefore the 2SP variant should be used instead.
 The 2SP variant corresponds to EPSG code 9802 - Lambert Conic Conformal (2SP).

 #### Lambert cylindrical equal area